Petra’a monumental tombs carved out of the rock

 The Pharaoh’s Treasury (Al-Khazneh) is the most famous tomb of Petra.
 Its name derives from a local legend, according to which the urn at the top of the tomb’s facade is supposed to contain treasure hidden by the pharaoh.
 Refined carvings of Pharaoh’s Treasury and its almost baroque architecture have survived almost intact, thanks to the good location between the high walls of the gorge, protecting the facade from adverse weather conditions 🙂.

 Distinguishing featues of the Treasury led some scholars to think it may had been design as a temple, but the structure of the building, as well as its decoration rich in funerary symbols, rather confirm that it is a royal tomb, probably created for the Nabataean king Aretas III in the late Hellenistic period (2nd century BC).

 Royal Tombs in Petra

-Wandering around Petra, you can find many more interesting tombs.
+Wandering around Petra, you can find many more interesting, carved out of the rock tombs.
 Hidden among the hills are the tombs of Roman soldiers, e.g. those near High Place of Sacrifice.
 Simply long hikes are an integral part of your visit to Petra.
 One of them can be completed at the largest of all tombs, the so-called Monastery (Ad-Deir) 🙂 😛.